 - In many countries there are baby rental companies.
 They will have specific models that can be rented and generally are in good condition from my experience.
 This can be particularly useful, say if travelling from Europe to America where safety features differ significantly.
 I personally used my European car seats when travelling through the US.

 - There are some neat products on the market for older kids.
-For example the Bubblebum seat and the mifold.
+For example the BubbleBum seat (You can check out this review of the BubbleBum) and the mifold.
 They are quite compact but are not the most structured piece of equipment in terms of comfort, especially for those little ones wanting to nap along the way.

 - If you plan to take a taxi, its worth noting in many countries such as Australia and Singapore, they will not take children of a certain age unless they are in a car seat.
 We like to take Uber usually for ease, however they refuse to take kids without a seat.
 However the local taxis often have a car seat to hand in the boot and will happily provide a seat if you don’t have one.